 - What Every Soccer Coach Needs to Know

 - Changing the Game Project

 - Physical Best: Physical Education for Lifelong Fitness and Health

-Lynn Pantuosco-Hensch, DPE, is an associate professor in the Movement Science Department at Westfield State University.
-She is an active member of SHAPE America and MAHPERD, as well as a licensed soccer coach with the United Soccer Coaches Association.
-Her current research is on long-term athletic development, youth sport specialization, and active classrooms.
-Lynn can be reached at firstname.lastname@example.org or https://www.lynnpantuosco-hensch.com.
-(She thanks Paula Leahy Welch for the editorial support.)
+Lynn Pantuosco-Hensch is an associate professor in the Movement Science Department at Westfield State University.
+She is also a licensed soccer coach with the United Soccer Coaches.
+Her current research focuses on long-term athletic development (LTAD) and youth sport specialization.
+Lynn can be reached at email@example.com or https://www.lynnpantuosco-hensch.com.
+(She thanks Paula Leahy Welch for her editorial support.)